 - Online education and language teaching: With the growing demand for online education, opportunities for English language instructors, tutors, or course creators have expanded.
 Platforms like VIPKid and iTalki provide avenues for teaching English online.

-- Virtual assistance and administrative support: Remote administrative roles, such as virtual assistants or customer support representatives, are in demand, offering flexibility and the ability to work remotely.
+- Virtual assistance and administrative support: Remote administrative roles, such as virtual assistants or customer support representatives (jobs in call centers have traditionally been popular jobs among expats in Portugal), are in demand professions, with some offering flexibility and the ability to work remotely.

 - Web development and design: Skilled web developers, designers, and UX/UI professionals can find remote work opportunities with companies around the world, leveraging their technical expertise while enjoying the lifestyle in Portugal.